 whether it is nobler to suffer the jests and ridicule of social snobbery or to enjoy that which must be enjoyed that is the question.

-To dunk though is more than an art, yes the technique is important but so is the biscuit, I favour the rich tea for its staying power and it beats in my opinion the digestive by a long, long margin If you dunk timidly hoping no one will notice you will miss out on the pleasure of a good dunk.
+To dunk though is more than an art, yes the technique is important but so is the biscuit, I favor the rich tea for its staying power and it beats, in my opinion, the digestive by a long, long margin If you dunk timidly hoping no one will notice you will miss out on the pleasure of a good dunk.

 Dunking is a three-step process: